Split, Croatia: Venetian period

 Split eventually developed into a significant port-city, with important trade routes to the Ottoman-held interior through the nearby Klis pass.
 Culture flourished as well, Split being the hometown of Marko Marulić, the Croatian national poet.
 Marulić's most acclaimed work, Judita (1501), was an epic poem about Judith and Holofernes, widely held to be the first modern work of Croatian literature.
 It was written in Split and printed in Venice in 1521.

 The advances and achievements were reserved mostly for the aristocracy: the illiteracy rate was extremely high, mostly because Venetian rule showed little interest in educational and medical facilities.

-In 1797 Split was ceded to the Habsburg monarchy by the Treaty of Campo Formio, as part of the dissolution and partition of the ancient Republic of Venice.
+In 1797, Split was ceded by the French Republic to the Habsburg monarchy under the Treaty of Campo Formio, as part of the dissolution and partition of the ancient Republic of Venice.